Authorship of the Petrine epistles: Issue of authorship of 2 Peter already settled for most scholars

 The great majority of scholars agree that Peter has not written this letter.
 For example, textual critic Daniel Wallace (who maintains that Peter was the author) writes that, for most experts, "the issue of authorship is already settled, at least negatively: the apostle Peter did not write this letter" and that "the vast bulk of NT scholars adopt this perspective without much discussion".
 Werner Kümmel exemplifies this position, stating, "It is certain, therefore, that 2 Pet does not originate with Peter, and this is today widely acknowledged", as does Stephen L Harris, who states that "[v]irtually no authorities defend the Petrine authorship of 2 Peter."
 Evangelical scholars D. A. Carson and Douglas J. Moo wrote that "most modern scholars do not think that the apostle Peter wrote this letter.
 Indeed, for no other letter in the New Testament is there a greater consensus that the person who is named as the author could not, in fact, be the author."
 Despite this broad denial by the majority of modern scholars, other scholars view the arguments of the majority to be largely inconclusive.
 Likewise, Stanley Porter points to the fact that 2 Peter's acceptance to the canon by early Christians presumes that they were sure that Peter wrote it.
 In the end, Carson and Moo point to the controversy reflective of this issue, stating, "We are therefore left with the choice of accepting the letter's prima facie claim to have been written by the apostle Peter or viewing it as a forgery hardly deserving of canonical status."

+Other Petrine literature

+Various works of New Testament apocrypha are attributed by Peter.
+In early Christianity, Peter's authority on matters of doctrine was unquestionable, so attributing favored theological views to Peter was reasonably common as a way to buttress arguments that the writer's version of Christian doctrine was the correct one.
+That said, the form of an epistle was a fairly rare one to attribute to Peter.
+There are only two other extant epistles attributed to Peter in early Christian writings: the Letter of Peter to Philip (part of the Gnostic Nag Hammadi library) and the Letter of Peter to James (part of the Clementine Homilies).
+These other three epistles may well have been created only due to the popularity of 1 Peter elevating the idea of Peter as a letter writer within early Christianity.
+Some other (non-letter) works attributed to Peter include the Apocalypse of Peter, the Gospel of Peter, the Gnostic Apocalypse of Peter, the Arabic Apocalypse of Peter, and the lost Kerygma of Peter which survives only as quoted fragments.
+For these, there is no debate: both scholars and traditionalist Christians believe that none of them were written by Peter.